kyun33/jcp1/README.md

 # jcp1
-runs dashboard that allows user to interact with choosing model to analyze specific dataset
+Runs dashboard that allows user to interact with choosing model to analyze specific dataset